jrootham/argument-spec/README.md

 integer()|        integer (fractional part is 0) length(maxLength) | argument.length <= maxLength (argument.length must exist)
 instance(object)|instanceof object

-You can write your own validation functions.
+exact(object)|exact match for object properties, useful for options without defaults optional(object)|permit missing properties in the argument, useful for options with defaults You can write your own validation functions.
 Here is an example: